 Now to the second set of books.
 As long as the “Rate of Return on Capital” in cell B5 is greater than the “Discount Factor” in cell B3, it is to the circuit owner’s advantage to use the slowest depreciation method allowed by the regulators.
 In the long run the rate of return must be greater than the discount factor or investments by the circuit owner would make no sense.
 The FERC (Federal Energy Regulatory Commission) promulgates a Uniform System of Accounts (USoA) to regulate how capital assets are depreciated.
 For the example provided in this model, regulatory depreciation is straight line, indicated by a “1” in cell B10.

 What if your firm is not an investor owned utility?
 What if your firm does not pay any income taxes?
-At first glance it appears that publically owned utilities should set both their incremental income tax rate and rate of return on capital to zero.
+At first glance it appears that publicly owned utilities should set both their incremental income tax rate and rate of return on capital to zero.
 That would ignore the stakeholders of public utilities have the same expectation of economic return as their investor owned neighbors.
-If the publically owned entity did not provide a return in the form of lower electrical rates or direct payments to a governmental unit, there would be a strong case to privatize the utility.
-This frog would argue that the same values used by neighboring investor-owned utilities should be utilized for this analysis, but check with the green-eyeshade guys upstairs.
+If the publicly owned entity did not provide a return in the form of lower electrical rates or direct payments to a governmental unit, there would be a strong case to privatize the utility.
+I would argue that the same values used by neighboring investor-owned utilities should be utilized for this analysis.